 Summer isn’t the easiest time of the year to keep your nutrition game strong.
 People are busy, it’s hot and I don’t know about you… but I really don’t feel like standing in front of a hot oven.
-I’ve actually been ovenless for the last month and these cookies have been such a great treat to have on-hand!
+I’ve actually been ovenless for the last month and these oatmeal no-bake cookies have been such a great treat to have on-hand!

 These no-bake oatmeal cookies are loaded with oats and almond butter, which add a nice nutritional boost.
 Compared to regular cookies, I think these are relatively healthy.
 And they’re great to pack in your bag for those busy summer days!